Knights of Columbus

 Who we are:

 PFL promotes the dignity of all life from the moment of conception until natural death and everything in between.
-We meet on the 2nd Thursday of each month after the 5:45 PM benediction (6 PM) in St. Bridget’s room.
+We meet every 2nd Thursday of the month (except July) at 5:30 PM for a Rosary for Life in the Eucharistic Adoration Chapel, and then convene for the meeting at 6:00 PM in St. Bridget’s in the Church.
 Everyone is welcomed and encouraged to join us.
-For more information visit our PFL table near the bathrooms and read our weekly bulletin column at http://discovermass.com/church/st-patrick-chesterton-in/#bulletins
+For more information, please visit our PFL table near the bathrooms in the Church or read our weekly bulletin column at https://discovermass.com/church/st-patrick-chesterton-in/#bulletins

 What we do: